Do Good

 Nonprofit Rebuilding Exchange is looking for new volunteers to help out at both their Evanston and Chicago locations.
 New warehouse volunteers at both locations are asked to commit at least one two-hour shift per week.
 For more information on how to get involved, visit the organization’s website.

 Nonprofit SparkShop hopes to empower fourth and fifth graders to apply their skills to engineering and inspire their interest in STEM fields.
-They rely on a team of volunteers to support their programming, with opportunities including in-person supply packing or as a virtual engineer pen pals.
+They rely on a team of volunteers to support their programming, with opportunities including in-person supply packing, outreach, fundraising and more.
 Learn more about how to help out and apply to become a volunteer on their website.

 Howard Brown Health is always looking for new volunteers to help out with different tasks at their many clinics and community events across the city.
 All new volunteers must complete and submit an application as well as complete an orientation session before starting.
 More information on their website!

 United Way of Metro Chicago works to build a stronger, more equitable Chicago region by providing resources to neighbors in need while working alongside community leaders.
-They have several ongoing volunteer needs, including in their community garden, after-school programs, domestic violence crisis line and more.
+They have several ongoing volunteer needs, including in their food pantry, after-school programs, domestic violence crisis line and more.
 Find more information on how to help out on their website.

 Rescuing Leftover Cuisine is a non-profit which redistributes excess food from licensed food vendors and businesses which order catering to people experiencing food insecurity.
-They’re looking for volunteers to help out, and are most in need on Monday and Tuesday mornings.
+They’re looking for volunteers to help out, and are most in need on Wednesday mornings.
 Learn more and sign up to help out via VolunteerMatch.

 BUILD Chicago is a West Side-based violence prevention and youth development organization hoping to inspire hope and offer opportunities for young people facing systemic obstacles.
 They have many ways for individuals and groups to help out, including garden work, donation drives, homework help, sports coaching, special event support and more.
 Learn more and apply to be a volunteer on the organization’s website.